-Regarding impact, the reporters interviewed suggested that investigative journalism is needed to raise substantive public debates and inform citizens, but that the challenge is that law enforcement rarely follow up on their stories.
-Similarly, researchers, especially from civil society, use media-related content to analyze trends, while politicians from opposition parties use it to challenge political rulers.
+Regarding impact, the reporters interviewed suggested that investigative journalism is needed to raise substantive public debates and inform citizens, but that the challenge is that law enforcement rarely follow up on their stories.43 Similarly, researchers, especially from civil society, use media-related content to analyze trends, while politicians from opposition parties use it to challenge political rulers.44 estern Balkan countries scored poorly on the 2021 Global Organized Crime Index.
+Four Western Balkan states ranked in the top 10 of European countries on criminality: Serbia (second), Montenegro (fourth), Bosnia and Herzegovina (fifth) and Albania (ninth).
+High scores are evident for human smuggling, heroin trafficking and arms trafficking, while cannabis and cocaine trafficking scores are higher than the European average.
+It should be noted that financial crime and cyber or cyber-enabled crimes are not covered by the 2021 iteration of the Index but will be analyzed in the next edition, to be published in 2023.